kavanc/data-management-lab-7/README.md

 python setup.py install
 ```

-# If MySQL Server and Database are already installed before from previous lab, skip to PyCharm IDE setup.
+# If MySQL Server and Database are already installed before from previous lab, skip to [MySQL Schema Setup](#mysql-schema-setup).
 # Just make sure that you have the follwing user details
 | Username           | Password  |
 | ------------- | ----- |